The Customer-First Myth & Other Insights From Inbound 2018

-Every year, thousands of people from around the globe flock to Boston for INBOUND—the nation’s premiere marketing & sales event.
+Every year, thousands of people from around the globe flock to Boston for INBOUND—the nation’s premier marketing & sales event.
 With hundreds of breakaways per day, there was a lot of information to take in.
 Not to worry—we’ve got you covered (whether or not you attended the event).
 Here are the top 3 insights from INBOUND 2018 that you need to know.

 Put Your Customers First (Don’t Just Say That You Do)